bangerth/helmholtz/readme.md

 `rho=1.205728 kg/m^3` and `kappa=142090.344491053 Pa`.
 This gives us
 `c=343.287 m/s`.
 At the chosen frequency of 100 kHz, this produces a wave length of 3.43mm, just short of the length of the cylinder.

+### Computed port pressures

 A visualization of the real part of the pressure solution computed by the program looks as follows, on a hexahedral mesh with 11,121 unknowns: